Miriam Nash: Biography

-Miriam Nash was born in Inverness, Scotland in 1985.
-She grew up in Scotland, and England and Wales.
-She won a Fulbright Scholarship to study poetry at Sarah Lawrence College in New York, where she obtained an MFA in 2014.
+Miriam Nash was born in Inverness, Scotland, in 1985.
+Including spending her early years on the island of Erraid, she grew up in Scotland, and England and Wales.
+In Scotland, she was raised by her mother and sisters in the Findhorn commune.
+Nash won a Fulbright Scholarship to study poetry at Sarah Lawrence College in New York, where she obtained an MFA in 2014.
+The same year, a one-woman show, 'Lightkeepers', was performed by Nash at the college.
+This short play was produced by Downstage.